tree-schema/tree-schema-self-hosted/README.md

 ![Tree Schema ECS Role SAM](imgs/sam-deploy-ecs-arn.png?raw=true)

-3. Fill in the template parameters for `scripts/deploy_2.sh`.
+3. Provide this ARN to Tree Schema and fill in the template parameters for `scripts/deploy_2.sh`.

 4. Run the second deployment script, you can also optionally pass in your profile.